terser/terser/README.md

   case a value of `20` or less is recommended.

-- `side_effects` (default: `true`) -- Pass `false` to disable potentially dropping functions marked as "pure".
+- `side_effects` (default: `true`) -- Pass `false` to disable potentially dropping function calls marked as "pure".
 A function call is marked as "pure" if a comment annotation `/*@__PURE__*/` or `/*#__PURE__*/` immediately precedes the call.
 For
   example: `/*@__PURE__*/foo();`